abuiles/ember-101/hands-on.md

 <link rel="stylesheet" href="assets/borrowers.css">
 ~~~~~~~~

-The first one includes all the imported (vendor) **CSS files** and the
+The first one contains all the imported (vendor) **CSS files** and the
-second one are the **CSS files** we defined under **app/styles**.
+second one contains the **CSS files** we defined under **app/styles**.

-T>Why having 2 separate CSS and JavaScript files?
-The reason is that
+T>Why have two separate CSS and JavaScript files?
-vendor files are less likely to change, so we can take advantage of
+Vendor files are less likely to change, so we can take advantage of
-caching when deploying our application, while our app CSS and JS might
+caching when we deploy our application.
+While our app CSS and JS might
-change, vendor will stay the same allowing us to take advantage of the
+change, vendor files will stay the same, allowing us to take advantage of the
 cache.

 If we refresh our browser and go to
-**http://localhost:4200/assets/vendor.css** we'll see that the code for
+**http://localhost:4200/assets/vendor.css**, we'll see that the code for
 **picnicss** is there.

 ### Including fontello

-With [fontello](http://fontello.com/) we'll be using a different
-strategy since they don't have a custom distribution we can download
+Because [fontello](http://fontello.com/) doesn't have a custom distribution we can download
-with **bower**, instead we'll download a bundle of icons and fonts
+with **bower**, we'll download a bundle of icons and fonts
-which we will manage manually putting it under **vendor/fontello**.
+that we can manage manually by putting it under **vendor/fontello**.

-T>With bower dependencies we don't have to worry about keeping it
+T>With bower dependencies, we don't have to worry about keeping things
 under our revision control system because bower will take care of
-downloading them for us, but we have to keep track of dependencies not
+downloading them for us.
+Howevever, we do have to keep track of dependencies not
 managed by bower.

 We can download a bundle from the following URL
 http://cl.ly/3y1W1B3Y4028 and then put the content under **vendor/**,
-ending up with the directory **vendor/fontello**.
+which will give us the directory **vendor/fontello**.

-Next we need to tell **ember-cli** that we want to include fontello's
+In order to tell **ember-cli** that we want to include fontello's
 CSS and fonts, we need to modify our Brocfile  as follows:

 ~~~~~~~~